orzechowskid/mock-prop-types/README.md

 });
 ```

-To be clear, it is already possible to do this today if your `propTypes` objects are simple enough.
-What doesn't work out-of-the-box is more complex prop-types like `oneOf`, `shape`, etc.  This library provides support for those complex prop-types, as well as renaming some stuff internally so that functions have slightly more useful names like "string (required)" instead of "bound checkType".
+To be clear, it is already possible to do this today if your prop-types are simple enough.
+What doesn't work out-of-the-box is more complex prop-types like `oneOf`, `shape`, etc.  This library provides support for those complex prop-types, as well as renaming some stuff internally so that error messages contain slightly more useful text like "string (required)" instead of "bound checkType".

+# Requirements

+node >= 6.x

 # Installation